ebru/coding-challenges/README.md

 - https://hackerrank.com
 - https://codility.com

-The idea here is to try to gain a different point of view, challenge myself in thinking about efficieny more and give the new approaches a try.
+The idea here is to try to gain a different point of view, challenge myself in thinking about efficiency more and give the new approaches a try.

 If you have any feedback or suggestions for improvement, feel free to reach out to me.